 Special: the TI-WHO-AM-I protocol broadcasts on that subnet to find out its address, and it is probably often default for old Real machines, e.g. Lispms.
 Currently used for the Chaos-over-Ethernet at Update, because the old Symbolics 3600 has address 401.

-This is now for hosts connected to MX-11 by Chaos-over-UDP (CHUDP), mainly ITS hosts and cbridge processes.
+This is now for hosts connected to MX-11 by Chaosnet over UDP (CHUDP), IP (v4/v6) or over TLS, mainly ITS hosts and cbridge processes.

 Special: Default subnet for LMI machines; 3412 used by LMI machines for “Amnesia” (hosts that don't know their address).
 Currently BVs home network, over Ethernet and Unix sockets.

 Currently AMS' home network (AMS.AOSNET.CH).